iptv-org/iptv/CONTRIBUTING.md

 - `.github/`
   - `ISSUE_TEMPLATE/`: issue templates for this repository.
   - `workflows/`
-    - `auto-update.yml`: GitHub Action that automatically updates all playlists every day.
+    - `auto-update.yml`: GitHub workflow that automatically updates all playlists every day.
-    - `check.yml`: GitHub Action that automatically checks every pull request for syntax errors.
+    - `check.yml`: GitHub workflow that automatically checks every pull request for syntax errors.
+    - `cleanup.yml`: GitHub workflow that automatically removes broken links every week.
   - `CODE_OF_CONDUCT.md`: rules you shouldn't break if you don't want to get banned.
 - `.readme/`
-  - `_categories.md`: automatically generated list of all categories and their corresponding playlists.
-  - `_countries.md`: automatically generated list of all countries and their corresponding playlists.
-  - `_languages.md`: automatically generated list of all languages and their corresponding playlists.
   - `config.json`: config for the `markdown-include` package, which is used to compile everything into one `README.md` file.
   - `preview.png`: image displayed in the `README.md`.
+  - `supported-categories.md`: list of supported categories.
   - `supported-region-codes.md`: list of supported region codes.
   - `template.md`: template for `README.md`.
 - `channels/`: contains all channels broken down by the country from which they are broadcast.